 Tips on how to make your wireframing efficient

 There are no big secrets about creating a quality wireframe still some tips on how to make it more productive can be mentioned for the bottom line:

 Do thorough research beforehand.
-Do not start wireframing process before you outline the goals, USP, target audience and the problems which should be solved with the product.
+Do not start the wireframing process before you outline the goals, USP, target audience and the problems which should be solved with the product.

 Keep them simple.
 The aim of a wireframe is to create a structure of the page design, details go after.

 Use a monochromatic palette for UX wireframes.
-Our experience proves that design process is more productive if the designer leaves detalization for the next step.
+Our experience proves that the design process is more productive if the designer leaves detalization for the next step.

 Write annotation.
 If the designer plans to present a wireframe to the team, it would be good to include annotations.
 They help to catch and understand the ideas quicker and deeper.

 Gather feedback.
-Try to ask opinions of your team members and perhaps even potential users, if possible, at this stage.
+Try to ask the opinions of your team members and perhaps even potential users, if possible, at this stage.
 It is an effective way to improve your work and save your time for later stages needing more sophisticated design.